acidb/mobiscroll/README.md

 ## Mobiscroll UI

 Scheduler, event calendar, resource timeline and agenda views, plus the calendar, date, time and range pickers.
-Ships as plain JavaScript and jQuery builds, and as native React, Angular and Vue components — not wrappers.
+Ships as native React, Angular and Vue components, each built on that framework's own internals — React's rendering and hooks, Vue's reactivity and renderer, Angular's change detection and `@Input`/`@Output` bindings — rather than as wrappers around a plain JavaScript widget.
+The plain JavaScript and jQuery builds bundle the Preact library internally to handle rendering; Preact is an implementation detail and is never exposed in the public API.

 - Product — https://mobiscroll.com/scheduling-ui
 - Documentation — https://mobiscroll.com/docs